 6. Anything written on a forum where anonymous posts are allowed or from a user-generated review site.

 What if the travel advice is not the best?

 If you have a problem with the advice given to you by a travel agent or a friend, you can go back to them and tell them they were wrong, and the next time you need advice, you can ignore theirs.
 You can contact a guidebook author (or more likely, the publisher), and take them to task for publishing inaccurate or incomplete advice.
 But once you enter the domain of anonymous reviews and forums, you’re on your own.
 You can’t ask TripAdvisor for a refund.
-Your only option is to leave a negative review for the hotel or restaurant, and that may be removed.
+You can write a negative review for the hotel or restaurant, and the review may be removed.
 If you do, try not to rant.
 It upsets the fraud-detection algorithm.

 I’m here; whom do I believe?